ciathyza/skyrim-optimization-guide-2018/README.md

 ### Table of Contents
   1. Introduction
   2. System Preparation & Optimization
+  3. Skyrim Script Extender (SKSE)
-  3. Mod Organizer
+  4. Mod Organizer
-  4. Additional Tools
+  5. Additional Tools
-  5. Ini Files
+  6. Ini Files
-  6. Graphics Optimization
+  7. Graphics Optimization
-  7. Mod Installation
+  8. Mod Installation
-  8. Mods
+  9. Mods
-  9. Troubleshooting
+  10. Troubleshooting
-  10. Useful Links
+  11. Useful Links

 ---

 ### 1. Introduction

-This document is designed to provide a complete and comprehensive guide for modding and optimizing Skyrim LE (Legendary Edition) by going through the steps of tweaking and modding the game to provide a visually high-end and rich, dynamic gameplay while still running stable and at a fluid framerate.
+This document is designed to provide a complete and comprehensive guide for modding and optimizing Skyrim LE (Legendary Edition).
+It goes through the steps of tweaking and modding the game to provide a visually high-end and rich, dynamic and immersive game which should still run stable and at a high framerate.

-The aim of this guide is to provide a reliable walkthrough to create a base mod setup from the ground up that consists of an ENB, tweaked for gameplay but visually pleasing, texture and mesh replacements, UI tweaks, weather mods, animations, and various gameplay-enhancing mods.
+The aim of this guide is to provide reliable and time-tested instructions to create a base mod setup from zero that consists of a popular ENB, tweaked for gameplay but visually pleasing, the most recommendable texture and mesh replacements, UI tweaks, weather and light mods, animations, and various gameplay-enhancing mods.
 This base setup can then be used to build onto and to add secondary mods, such as companions, NPCs, houses, quests, encounters, and so on.

-This guide assumes a fairly good grasp of handling and understanding Windows-related file operations and being familiar with Mod Organizer.
+To follow this guide a fairly good grasp of handling and understanding Windows-related file operations and being familiar with Mod Organizer is assumed.

 Furthermore, while many other guides direct you to run Skyrim in borderless windowed mode, I recommend to run it in dedicated fullscreen mode and this guide respects that.
-There are pros and cons to both modes: borderless windowed is better if you want to be able to switch between game and desktop but it never delivers the deep, contrasty colors of fullscreen mode.
-On the other hand, Skyrim is touchy with alt-tabbing to desktop in fullscreen mode.
-I personally prefer to have deep colors rather than being able to switch to desktop mid-game but you preference may vary.
+There are pros and cons to both modes: borderless windowed mode is better if you want to be able to switch between game and desktop but it never delivers the deep, contrasty colors of fullscreen mode.
+On the other hand, Skyrim is touchy with alt-tabbing to desktop in dedicated fullscreen mode.
+I personally prefer to have deep colors rather than being able to switch to desktop mid-game as my goal is to get immersed into the game but you preference may vary.

-#### Why Skyrim LE?
+#### 1.1 Why Skyrim LE?

 With Skyrim Special Edition having been released in mid 2017 you might wonder why anyone still uses Skyrim Legendary Edition!
 The answer is simply that the state of modding for SE is still nowhere near that of LE.
 SKSE64, while being usable, is still in alpha state and there are many great mods that aren't available for Skyrim SE.
 Not only that but ENBs tend to not look as good on SE either, in particular the DoF effect (that might be my personal experience but I've heard other players say the same).
 There isn't any HDT physics for SE yet either and you would miss out on many great mods that tweak the game in favorable ways.